Assam: NIA arrests ULFA-I operative for planting IEDs in Guwahati during I-Day

-Dibrugarh: The National Investigation Agency (NIA) arrested a key operative of the banned United Liberation Front of Asom-Independent (ULFA-I) on Monday for planting improvised explosive devices (IEDs) in Guwahati during the 2024 Independence Day celebrations.
+Dibrugarh: The National Investigation Agency (NIA) arrested a key operative of the banned United Liberation Front of Asom-Independent (ULFA-I) on Monday for planting improvised explosive devices (IEDs) in Assam’s capital city Guwahati during the 2024 Independence Day celebrations.

 In a coordinated operation with Assam Police, NIA teams searched the Dibrugarh residence of Jahnu Baruah, also known as Arnab Axom, early Monday morning, said an official.